Pratham31/AdmireME/README.md

 ![](./.github/YouRockDemo.gif)

-# Wanna use it in your repo?
+# Wanna use it in your repo? 🤩

 1. Clone the repository.
 2. Copy the all repository contents to your repository where you want to add the **Admire ME**.
 <br>
 <br>

-## Lets see how I made this Action❔
+## Lets see how I made this Action ❔
 <br>

 ## 1. First of all Setup an Email Sending Account :email: